Named Tensor Notation: Named Tensors

 We access elements of $A$ using named indices, whose order again does not matter: $A_{\height(1), \width(3)} = A_{\width(3), \height(1)} = 4$.
 We also allow partial indexing:

+It does not matter if we write $A_{\height(1)}$ or $A_{\width(3)}$ as row and column vectors.
 In many contexts, an axis name is used with only one size.
 If so, we can simply write $\height$ for the unique axis with name $\height$, as in $\mathbb{R}^{\height \times \width}$.
-We can leave the size of an axis unspecified at first, and specify its size later (like in a section on experimental details): for example, $|\height|=|\width|=28$ to specify its exact size or just $|\height|=|\width|$ to specify that it's a square image.
+We can leave the size of an axis unspecified at first, and specify its size later (e.g., deferring it to an appendix on experimental details).
+For example, we can specify $|\height|=|\width|=28$ if we want to prescribe the precise size of an image, or just write $|\height|=|\width|$ to specify that it's a square image.

-What are good choices for axis names?
-We recommend meaningful \emph{words} instead of single letters, and we recommend words that describe a \emph{whole} rather than its parts.
-For example, if we wanted $A$ to have red, green, and blue channels, we'd name the axis $\chans$, and if we wanted to represent a minibatch of images, we'd name the axis $\batch$.
-Please see \S\ref{sec:examples} for more examples.